avg-coder-sms/DSAI-3202-LABS/ANSWERS.md

 ### 1. **Celery-Based Parallel Execution**

-We refactored the explorer logic into a Celery task and used RabbitMQ as the broker to queue exploration jobs.
-This allows exploration tasks to be **distributed across multiple cores or machines**.
+I refactored the explorer logic into a Celery task and used RabbitMQ as the broker to queue exploration jobs.
+This allows exploration tasks to be **distributed across multiple machines**.

 #### Required Files